Dutch Oven Rosemary Garlic Bread

 The oven with the light on.
 This is an easy way to create a slightly warm environment.

-Turn your oven on to the lowest temp, then shut it off.
-Turn your oven to the lowest temperature, usually it’s 200 degrees.
-Once it reaches that temperature, shut the oven off, open the door for a few seconds, then place the dough in the oven – closing the door.
-Opening the door will lower the heat and create the perfect warm temp for the dough.
+Turn your oven on to the lowest temperature, then shut it off.
+Turn your oven to the lowest temperature, usually 200 degrees.
+Once it reaches that temperature, shut the oven off, open the door for a few seconds, and place the dough in the oven—closing the door.
+Opening the door will lower the heat and create the perfect warm temperature for the dough.

-A sunlit window.
+A warm, sunny room.
 If you have a window with a lot of afternoon sun, you can set your covered bowl in that area to warm it.
+Just make sure the dough is not in direct sunlight.

 Frequently Asked Questions